antonioscalaunina/pyANTI-FASc/README.md

 - Launch Docker Desktop after installation
 - Make sure it is running before using the software

-If you are using pyANTI-FASc on WSL on Windows make sure to *enable wsl integration* on Docker Desktop
+If you are using pyANTI-FASc on WSL on Windows make sure to *enable wsl integration* on Docker Desktop.
+Note that if you are on Windows 11 Home, WSL is the only mode to install Docker pyANTI-FASc image

 ---